The final chapter in our epic “Preparing for a Nepal Trek” series……altitude!!!!

 Simply put, if you allow your body to acclimatise in the best ways possible, then usually it will.

 Only one drug is currently known to have a useful role in preventing AMS (acute mountain sickness) and to be safe for this purpose: acetazolamide (Diamox).
-We recommend that you carry Diamox in your first aid kit.
-Diamox can only be obtained from a medical professional on prescription and it is important that you first consult your own doctor so that you know there are no contra indications with other medicines you may be taking and that you do not have an allergy to acetazolamide.
-On trek, the decision whether or not and when you should take Diamox will rest solely with you.
+You MUST carry Diamox in your first aid kit if you are trekking above 2500m.
+No “if’s or but’s”, it’s conditional and you will quite simply not be allowed to partake in your trek if you do not have Diamox.
+Diamox can usually only be obtained from a medical professional on prescription and it is important that you first consult your own doctor or a travel clinic so that you know there are no contra indications with other medicines you may be taking and that you do not have an allergy to acetazolamide.
+On trek, the ultimate decision as to whether or not and when you should take Diamox will rest solely with you.
 If you intend to take Diamox, you must familiarise yourself with the appropriate dosage and procedures prior to travel.
 Most doctors agree that taking Diamox before going to altitude is of little, if no benefit at all.

 Your general overall health is important too.
 Altitude just seems to find a way of exploiting some existing medical conditions.
 If you or any of your party have an existing health condition you/they should consult your/their doctor for advice as to whether trekking/physical exertion at altitude could have an additional detrimental effect.